 Domestic abuse is behaviour that is controlling, coercive, violent, threatening and manipulative between people in a relationship.
-The impact of children witnessing such behaviour can cause significant harm and trauma and in many cases can lead to difficulties with behaviour and mental health later in life.
+It can therefore be psychological, physical, sexual, financial or emotional in nature and can impact children through seeing, hearing or direct actions.
+The impact of children witnessing such behaviour can cause significant harm and trauma and in many cases can lead to difficulties with behaviour, intimate relationships and mental health later in life.